wdhg/os/src/processes.md

 # Processes

 A process is an instance of a program being executed (a running program).
-They allow for a single processor to run multiple programs "simulatneouly".
+They allow for a single processor to run multiple programs "simulatneously".
 Each process runs on a virtual CPU, and the real CPU can use this to run any single process.
 Effectively, the single CPU has been divided into multiple virtual CPUs.

 ## Why have Processes?